cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 ## hooks/useActions.js

-This hook does multiple things, it starts a trial, joins a trial, sends actions, and recieves information from the orchestrator.
-The following is its annotated code.
+This hook does multiple things.
+It starts a trial, joins a trial, sends actions, and receives information from the orchestrator.
+The following is its annotated code:

 ```jsx
 import { useEffect, useState } from "React";